darkNovaV1/MY-ABAP-CHEATSHEET/Data Migration Techniques-18042024/BAPI-Extension.md

     -   we will open this structure in se11
     -   ![image](https://github.com/bhuvabhavik/MY-ABAP-CHEATSHEET/assets/49744703/9edb1346-7e00-411f-b803-844ee443077c)
     -  ## **we will add two fields in this particular structure add  as well as mara  table afterward**
-    -  so whenever we are going for fields or columns the first thing we need is domains and data element so first we will f through it.
+    -  so whenever we are going for fields or columns the first thing we need is domains and data element so first we will go through it.
     -  ![image](https://github.com/bhuvabhavik/MY-ABAP-CHEATSHEET/assets/49744703/58c0a065-927f-499c-a73e-89e926285c02)
     -  ![image](https://github.com/bhuvabhavik/MY-ABAP-CHEATSHEET/assets/49744703/0537525f-3292-41a2-a4d1-5aae2ff40557)
     -  ![image](https://github.com/bhuvabhavik/MY-ABAP-CHEATSHEET/assets/49744703/3c13a914-36e3-421f-a9cf-0aa2577db662)